 Players | Ranking |

-Captain: Vedran Martic |
+Captain: Troicki |

 Players | Ranking |

-Captain: Sergi Bruguera |
+Captain: Smith |

-Davis Cup Finals 2022 Changes
+Davis Cup Finals 2023 Changes

 Besides the tournament name change from Davis Cup to Davis Cup Finals and the match changes, other reforms specific to this year have also been made.
 For one, the World Group is now simply the Finals and instead of the usual 18 national teams, this year’s Cup Finals featured 16.
-The 16 teams were divided into 4 Groups; Group A, B, C, and D, of 4 national teams for the Round Robin group stage.
+The 16 teams were divided into 4 Groups.
+Group A, B, C, and D, of 4 national teams for the Round Robin group stage.

 Davis Cup Finals Tickets

-Tickets for the Davis Cup Finals can be purchased online from the official website.
+Tickets for the Finals can be purchased online from the official website.
 Tickets for the event are sold per session which is 2 singles and 1 doubles match.
 To purchase tickets and for information regarding hospitality and accommodations, click the link mentioned below.